News about Boston Post Canes for towns in Massachusetts (MA)

 The Town of Newbury, MA holds an original Boston Post Cane.
 In keeping with tradition, a replica is passed on to the oldest member of the town.
 The original cane is stored in the town’s vault.

-According to the Newburyport Daily News the most recent recipient was Raymond Poor who received the cane on February 26, 2007, the day after his 100th birthday. (via email from Leslie Haley, Asst.
+2009: According to the Newburyport Daily News Raymond Poor received the cane on February 26, 2007, the day after his 100th birthday. (via email from Leslie Haley, Asst.
 Clerk, August 2009).

 Orange continues the tradition with a replica cane, the original cane was misplaced by a previous recipient’s family.
 The replica is held on display in the Town Hall with a plaque naming the town’s oldest resident.